ThinkDataEd/curriculum/docs/unit3/lesson7.md

 below.
 In teams, have students come up with reasons for why an experiment would not be possible for each scenario.

-    100. Does smoking cause lung cancer? <span style="color:grey">***Unethical.
+    100. Does smoking cause lung cancer? <span style="color:grey">***Answer: Unethical.
 You cannot make people smoke cigarettes and then see if they have lung cancer later in life.***</span>

-    100. Does drinking water from Mars keep you healthier than drinking water from Earth? <span style="color:grey">***Cost.
+    100. Does drinking water from Mars keep you healthier than drinking water from Earth? <span style="color:grey">***Answer: Cost.
     It would be incredibly expensive to design a space shuttle that can successfully transport people to Mars and have them live there for an extended period of time and most researchers would not have the funding to do this.***</span>

-    100. Do people with higher IQ scores score better on the SAT than people with lower IQ scores? <span style="color:grey">***Not feasible/not possible.
+    100. Do people with higher IQ scores score better on the SAT than people with lower IQ scores? <span style="color:grey">***Answer: Not feasible/not possible.
 You cannot randomly assign IQ scores to people because it is a measurement based on aptitude.***</span>

 4. Select three teams and assign a scenario above to each team.
 Ask each team to report out on